ByGaloZs/palletizing-template/README.md

 - Doosan robot controller
 - Basic knowledge of DRL programming

+## Manual Setup

+Before running the script, the first two pallet positions must be taught manually using the robot teach pendant.
+These positions are critical for the script to calculate the full palletizing pattern.

+Specifically:

+- **First position**: Bottom-left corner of the first row (position 1)
+- **Second position**: Next position in the same row (position 2)

+These two positions define the spacing between boxes and the orientation of the pattern.
+The script uses them to calculate all subsequent positions dynamically.

+Make sure to teach these points using the correct user coordinate frame (e.g., `user_coordinates_101`) as referenced in the script.

 ## Author

 Developed by [Mario Padilla](https://github.com/ByGaloZs), Mechatronics Engineer with professional experience in industrial robotics and automation.